Greyhound Information

 Stutz in Racing KennelAre dogs old when they are retired from racing?
 No, they are usually only 2 to 5 years old.
 Occasionally we get one out of a breeding program that is older.
 We do get returns from adopters that are older dogs.

 Why are the dogs retired?
 Because they aren't placing in races and aren't making money, or rarely, because they have an injury.
 Racing has many levels.
 Even if a racer isn't that fast it can still be competitive at some level.
-Young greyhounds start in schooling races then go into maiden races (for dogs that have never won a race).
+In the US young greyhounds start in schooling races then go into maiden races (for dogs that have never won a race).
 When they win a maiden race they go up into D level races.
 When they win a D race they move up into C races and so on up until they reach the A or at some tracks AA - the top level.
 Not every dog is fast enough to compete in the A races, but these levels allow even slower dogs to have a race career running against other slower dogs.
 Just because a dog isn't the fastest dog at the race track doesn't mean it will be retired.
 If a dog fails to place in 4 races in a row it will just move down to a lower level of racing.
 This allows tracks to have 100s of dogs running at one time and allows dogs that aren't the fastest to still have long racing careers and win races.

 What type of training do greyhounds get at the track?
 Greyhounds learn to wear a muzzle and a racing jacket, and how to break out of a box fast, facing the right way.
 They do not learn to chase a lure, they are born wanting to do that, or not, and there is no way to teach that or force them to do that.
 Greyhounds learn to stand quietly for handling, nail trims, massages and vet checks because they are checked over before and after EVERY race.
 They also learn to have good kennel manners, eliminating outside with the other dogs, instead of in their crate or in the kennel building.
 They are NOT house trained and have never been in a home in most cases.
 They go out at exactly the same times every day with a group of dogs, so have never learned to ask to go outside.
 Greyhounds are crate trained, they learn which crate is theirs and to go to it and wait to be let in.
 They learn to wear a collar and walk on leash when they go to the race track, but don't necessarily walk in heel position on leash and may pull or weave from side to side.
 Greyhounds are NOT obedience trained.
 They do NOT learn any commands like sit, down, stay, come or heel at the track.
-Our foster homes typically only have them from a few days to a month so mostly just acclimate them to life in a house.
+Our foster homes typically only have them from a few days to a month, so mostly just acclimate them to life in a house.
 Our foster volunteers are not dog trainers, so it will be up to you to obedience train your greyhound, if that is what you want.Greyhound Crossroads Sit

 Is it true that greyhounds can't sit?
 No. While a sit is not a natural position for most greyhounds and can be difficult to teach, greyhounds can sit if they are taught how.
 Some greyhounds have obedience titles to prove it.
 Greyhounds all sit as small puppies, but as they grow it becomes less comfortable for them and most stop sitting.
 That is why most greyhounds you see in photos are standing or laying down and rarely in the sit position.